 For a while now, I have been using the static site generator (Pelican) for my website/blog.
 There are pros and cons to both platforms and I have had a lot of trouble deciding which to use going forward.
 One day I want to use Pelican and the next I want to use WordPress.
-In the end I had to compile a list of what I find to be the platforms pros and cons and compare them two each other in order to make my choice.
+In the end, I had to compile a list of what I find to be the pros and cons of the platform and compare them two each other in order to make my choice.

 - Updating WordPress itself or the plugins is just a few clicks.

 - Works well with Markdown

 - Quick and easy to update/edit a blog post.

 - Adding or editing content can be done on just about any device.

 - Needs constant updating of WordPress is self and it is plugins to keep up with security issues.

 - Needs a lot of plugins to be usable

 - Slow load speed (even with W3 total cache)

 - The admin area is horrible slow (it might be the shared hosting on Unoeuro.com that is slow)